 Here are some ideas to get you started - feel free to add as many or as few of these topping ideas as you please:

 - Julienned Vegetables: Carrots, broccoli, cabbage, red peppers, vegetable slaw, pre-chopped bagged veggies (I like to get these at Whole Foods or Trader Joe’s), cucumber, frozen mixed vegetables, or corn.

-- Protein: Tofu Crumbles, Grilled Tofu Steaks, baked tofu, soy curls, Chili Garlic Tofu, edamame, or Teriyaki Tempeh.
+- Protein: Tofu Crumbles, Grilled Tofu Steaks, marinated tofu, tempeh crumbles, soy curls, Chili Garlic Tofu, edamame, or Teriyaki Tempeh.

 - Nuts: Use roasted peanuts or any other nuts you have at home add satisfying crunch and heart healthy fats.
 For nut-free, use pumpkin, sunflower, or sesame seeds.

 - Garnishes: Green onions, cilantro, and lime wedges.

 You can also feel free to make the peanut butter noodle sauce a bit spicier by adding more sriracha, sambal oelek, or red pepper flakes.

 With a recipe as simple as these peanut noodles, I have a feeling you're going to be just fine.
 That said, I do have a few tricks up my sleeve:

 - Use an immersion blender on your natural nut butter.
 One of the primary impediments my clients have to eating natural peanut butter is the pesky oil separation that occurs.
 To cut down on your arm work, blend the nut butter with your immersion blender until uniform and store the jar in the fridge - the fat will remain more emulsified at cooler temps.